 The township of Kliptown was laid out in 1891 on a portion of the Klipspruit farm, named after the klipspruit (rocky stream) that runs through it.
-By 1903, an informal settlement of makeshift shacks had been established and over the years Kliptown grew apace with Indian, black and coloured families building homes in the area.
+By 1903, an informal settlement of makeshift shacks had been established, and over the years Kliptown grew apace, with Indian, black and coloured families building homes in the area.

-Kliptown is most famously known as the site where more than 3 000 people attended what became known as the ‘Congress of the People’ in 1955 to adopt the Freedom Charter, a document in which oppressed South Africans formulated ideas of a society free from apartheid.
-Despite a police blockade barring the area, people came from far and wide to see the Freedom Charter signed in June of 1955 and on the second day of the congress police violently disrupted the meeting and many prominent activists were arrested.
+Kliptown is most famously known as the site where more than 3 000 people attended what became known as the Congress of the People in 1955 to adopt the Freedom Charter, a document in which oppressed South Africans formulated ideas of a society free from apartheid.
+Despite a police blockade barring the area, people came from far and wide to see the Freedom Charter signed in June of 1955.
+On the second day of the congress police violently disrupted the meeting and many prominent activists were arrested.